pbailis/bailis.org-blog/_posts/2013-05-17-communication-costs-in-real-world-networks.md

 <p><span class="footnote" id="methodology-note" markdown="1"><a
 class="no-decorate" href="#methodology-note">\[1\]</a>&nbsp;There's a
-non-negligible chance that this post generates debate with respect to our methodology and the applicability of these results.
-Up front, I think there's substantial room for improvement; my primary purpose for this experiment was to demonstrate the considerable gap between LAN and WAN latencies (if this is your cup of tea, let's talk!).
-It's possible that EC2 virtualization and the choice of m1.small instances could lead to higher latencies due to factors like multi-tenancy and VM migration.
+non-negligible chance that this post generates debate with respect to this methodology.
+My primary purpose for this experiment was to demonstrate the considerable gap between LAN and WAN latencies, which are easily captured by the data (if this is your cup of tea, let's talk!).
+However, it's possible that EC2 virtualization and the choice of m1.small instances led to higher latencies due to factors like multi-tenancy and VM migration.
 There's also no doubt that larger packet sizes would change these trends; indeed, in recent database benchmarking, we've observed several additional effects related to local processing and EC2 NIC behavior under heavy traffic.
 Please feel free to leave a comment or get in contact, especially if you have suggestions for improvement or have any data to share; I'll gladly link to it and use it if possible.</span></p>

 <p><span class="footnote" id="nc-note" markdown="2"><a
 class="no-decorate" href="#nc-note">\[2\]</a>&nbsp;If you like this